im-mattbrown/forecaster/README.md

 # Forecaster

-Clone this repo with 'git clone https://github.com/mattericbrown/forecaster.git'
+Clone this repo with 'code(git clone https://github.com/mattericbrown/forecaster.git)'

 To access the forecast project navigate to folder 'cd forecaster' and run 'ruby forecaster.rb' in the terminal